 - 1. Possible tax savings on Beneficiaries' income. - 2.
-Creditor protection. - 3.
+Creditor protection, including protection from claims under the Health & Safety Act. - 3.
 Rest Home Subsidy protection, although this is now severely restricted. - 4.
 Protection against future means tests, Capital Transfer Tax, Capital Gains Tax or Wealth Tax. - 5.
 Ease of administration of a deceased's estate (and hence cost saving) because of disposal of assets to the Trust.
 Ultimately, Probate may not be required. - 6.
 The flexibility to cater for different Beneficiaries' needs at different times. - 7.
 A means by which capital can be withheld from irresponsible children/grandchildren. - 8.
 Benefits which can also be taken by children and subsequent generations. - 9.
 Protection for children and subsequent generations against matrimonial claims or creditors' claims. - 10.
 For the Trust to be a final Beneficiary under a will, to achieve tax planning/matrimonial protection/creditor protection. - 11.
-A means by which Family Protection Act claims can be avoided.
+A means by which Family Protection Act claims may be able to be avoided.